mindymallory/mindymallory.github.io/_posts/2016-05-13-knitr-to-latex.md

 ## Problems

 I just finished submitting the first article to a journal that I wrote with Rmarkdown + knitr + pandoc in RStudio.
-Using this workflow has two purposes: 1) maintian reproducibility and 2) remove formatting effort.
+Using this workflow has two purposes:

+1. maintian reproducibility and
+2. remove formatting effort

 It is true that while developing the working paper Rmarkdown + knitr + pandoc produced a very nice looking PDF for the working paper.
 However, I couldn't really finalize the document for sumbission; I had to manually edit some things in the `keep_tex: true` file.